The Noise Floor

 Engineered Silence.
 No Flood.
 No Tithe.
 No Audience.

-Beneath the Dregs' commercial strip in Sector 7G, through a service corridor that Viktor Kaine's people keep off every maintenance schedule, there is a room where the Content Flood doesn't reach.
+Beneath the Dregs' commercial strip in The Deep Dregs, through a service corridor that Viktor Kaine's people keep off every maintenance schedule, there is a room where the Content Flood doesn't reach.

 The experience is disorienting.
 Sprawl residents who enter for the first time describe a sensation of emptiness that is either liberating or terrifying depending on their relationship with the Flood.
-Some people sit down, close their eyes, and cry — the first moment in years when no one is trying to get their attention.
-Others panic — the absence of input feels like cognitive death.
+Some people sit down, close their eyes, and cry โ the first moment in years when no one is trying to get their attention.
+Others panic โ the absence of input feels like cognitive death.
+First-time visitors frequently experience Scroll Sickness withdrawal symptoms within minutes of crossing the threshold.

-The Noise Floor holds forty people and operates from 2100 to 0500 — the hours when the Attention Tithe's advertising density is highest.
+The Noise Floor operates during the hours when the Attention Tithe's advertising density is highest.
 Visitors pay 15 tokens for four hours of quiet.
 The price is deliberately low.
 The tokens cover equipment maintenance and Loop's monthly payment to Kaine's organization.

 Temperature